 File Georgia Taxes

 Georgia collects income taxes on all income earned within the state no matter it is from wages, investments or other sources.
-Partial-year residents who file federal returns will need to use a form 500 to file their state taxes.
+Partial-year residents who file federal returns will need to use a Georgia form 500 to file their state taxes.
 Likewise, nonresidents who earn income as wages or other types of compensation within this state need to use this form to file their taxes.
 Military personnel who list their home of record in the state are required to pay state income taxes regardless of where the income was earned.

 Georgia Income Tax Rates